digdir/portfolio/.github/ISSUE_TEMPLATE/portfolio-initiative.md

 ## Describe the expected benefits and effects

 ## Stakeholders and target groups
-> Beskriv hvilke interessenter forslaget har, og hvem som er målgruppen for forslaget
+> Describe stakeholders and target groups for the initiative

 ## Links
-> Legg til lenker om det er relevant
+> Add links if relevant